 - We believe that achieving the Federal Criteria and Benchmarks and/or Mayor’s Challenge criteria for ending veteran homelessness is an important milestone on the path to reaching functional zero, and a major accomplishment for a community.

-- The Federal Criteria and Benchmarks are complex and lay out valuable outcomes and system behaviors for communities.
+- The Federal Criteria and Benchmarks are complex and affirm whether a community has met valuable outcomes and system behaviors at the time that it was certified.
 Learn more

 Built for Zero’s definition of success, known as functional zero, lays out a standard that allows a community to measure cleanly, objectively, and in real time, whether it has ended veteran homelessness and also whether it is sustaining this outcome over time.